Innovative collaborations of school education and youth through the prism of local football history for social inclusion and diversity.

 Ministero dell'Istruzione, dell'Università e della Ricerca

-National Children's Football Alliance CIC
+National Children's Football Alliance

 University of Graz